 Program Review is one process of continuous improvement employed by the Division of Academic and Student Affairs.
-The process allows units to engage in self-study, to identify important issues and challenges, to get support and suggestions on how to meet those challenges, and to communicate priorities to DASA cabinet and Vice Chancellor and Dean.
+The process allows units to engage in self-study, to identify important issues and challenges, to get support and suggestions on how to meet those challenges, and to communicate priorities to DASA senior-leadership and Vice Chancellor and Dean.

 A strong program review process must rest on a foundation of several principles, including:

 - Commitment and support from DASA senior-leadership for the process;

 - A strong partnership between DASA senior-leadership, DASA Assessment, and the participating unit;